jlchereau/support.kidoju.com/en/pages/roadmap.md

 ## 2016

-This year is about shipping a core set of features, packaged as a web platform and a mobile application, including:
+This year has been focused on shipping an initial core set of features, packaged as a web platform and a mobile application, including:

 - a content management system with categories, contents, versions, users and activities,
 - a web designer/editor with a rich toolset,